 Does salinity increase with depth?

-Yes, the salinity increase with depth because salty water is dense and heavier which stays low and the less salty water is less dense and stays top.
+Yes, the salinity increases with depth because salty water is dense and heavier which stays low and the less salty water is less dense and stays on top.
+The halocline is the layer, where the salinity changes rapidly with depth.

 Can oceans freeze?